How to choose a good health app

 Read reviews in the app store, and do a search online to see what other users think about the app.

-And, pay particular attention to readers who’ve used the app for awhile.
-This feedback may provide insight into whether the app can really help you long-term.
+And, pay particular attention to readers who've used the app for a while.
+This feedback may provide insight into whether the app can really help you in the long term.